wisecubeai/graphster/README.md

 # wisecube

-`wisecube` is an open-source library for scalable, end-to-end knowledge graph construction from unstructured and structured data.
-The spark-based library takes a collection of documents, extracts mentions and relations to populate a raw knowledge graph, links mentions to entities in Wikidata, and then enriches the knowledge graph with facts from Wikidata.
+`wisecube` is an open-source spark-based library for scalable, end-to-end knowledge graph construction and querying from unstructured and structured source data.
+The Wisecube library takes a collection of documents, extracts mentions and relations to populate a raw knowledge graph, links mentions to entities in Wikidata, and then enriches the knowledge graph with facts from Wikidata.
+Once the knowledge graph is built, Wisecube can also help natively query the knowledge graph using [`SPARQL`](https://en.wikipedia.org/wiki/SPARQL/).

 See [`wisecube.org`](http://www.wisecube.org/) for an overview of the library.